 It’s important to get the right level of Ethiopia insurance before you travel or begin operations there.
 Inter-tribal conflict, border disputes, poor infrastructure and healthcare can present problems to the visitor.
 Any Ethiopia insurance plan needs to take this into account and may need to include specialist cover for high risks areas.

 - There is a high threat of kidnapping in the Somali region

-- Medical emergency evacuation insurance – international medical insurance in Ethiopia is essential, as is provision for emergency medical evacuation and repatriation
+- International health insurance in Ethiopia is essential, along with cover for emergency evacuation